WilliamLi0623/cs246e-notes/Notes/object_oriented_design.md

                   |+ notify() |   |+ notify() |
                   +-----------+   +-----------+
             </pre>
-            - Maybe we want a dynamic set of responders
+            - Maybe we want a dynamic set of responders.
             <pre>
             +-----------------------+     0..*
             | Timer                 |◇--------->+-----------+